MEDIC: Zero-shot Music Editing with Disentangled Inversion Control: Implementation Details

 \subsection{Metrics}

-There are details about five metrics to evaluate the performance of our novel Disentangled Inversion Control framework: (1) \textbf{Struture Distance}~\citep{ju2023direct}: Leveraging self-similarity of audio features to measure the structure distance between the source and edited audio.
-(2) \textbf{CLAP Score}~\citep{elizalde2022clap}: This criterion evaluates the degree to which the output conforms to the specified target prompt.
-(3) \textbf{LPAPS}~\citep{iashin2021taming,paissan2023audio}: An audio adaptation of the Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018unreasonable}, this measure evaluates the consistency of the edited audio with the original audio.
-(4) \textbf{MSE (Mean Squared Error)}: This distance metric quantifies the variance between the source and the edited audio.
-(5) \textbf{FAD (Fréchet Audio Distance)}~\citep{kilgour2018fad}: Analogous to the FID used in image analysis, this metric calculates the distance between two distributions of audio signals.
+\textbf{Objective Metrics} There are details about four metrics to evaluate the performance of our novel Disentangled Inversion Control framework: (1) \textbf{CLAP Score}~\citep{elizalde2023clap}: This criterion evaluates the degree to which the output conforms to the specified target prompt.
+(2) \textbf{Struture Distance}~\citep{ju2023direct}: Leveraging self-similarity of audio features to measure the structure distance between the source and edited audio.
+(3) \textbf{LPAPS}~\citep{iashin2021taming,paissan2023audio}: An audio adaptation of the Learned Perceptual Image Patch Similarity (LPIPS)~\citep{zhang2018unreasonable}, this measure evaluates the consistency of the edited audio with the source audio.
+(4) \textbf{FAD (Fréchet Audio Distance)}~\citep{kilgour2018fad}: Analogous to the FID used in image analysis, this metric calculates the distance between two distributions of audio signals.
+(5) \textbf{Chroma (Chromagram Similarity)}~\citep{zhang2024musicmagus}: The average cosine similarity between the chromagrams of the original and edited music, which denotes the preservation of pitch contours and rhythm patterns in the music.
+(6) \textbf{Accuracy}~\citep{chu2024qwen2}: The rate of successful editing judged by the Qwen model, calculated by constructing a question-answer (QA) pair, where the model’s output is compared against the expected result.
+The comparison assesses whether the model has made the correct edit.

+\textbf{Subjective Metrics} To directly reflect the quality of the audio generated, we carry out MOS (Mean Opinion Score) tests.
+These tests involve scoring two aspects: MOS-Q, which assesses the edited quality of the audio, and MOS-P, which measures the content preservation of edited audio.

+For assessing editing fidelity, the evaluators were specifically directed to “Does the natural language description align with the audio?”
+They were provided with both the audio and its corresponding caption.
+They were then asked to give their subjective rating (MOS-Q) on a 20-100 Likert scale.

+To assess essential content preservation, human evaluators were presented with source audio, target audio, source prompt, and target prompt.
+They were then asked to answer the question, “To what extent does the target audio retain the essential features of the source audio, such as melody, instrumentation, and overall style?”
+The raters had to select one of the options: “completely,” “mostly,” or “somewhat,” using a 20-100 Likert scale for their response.